rachellaw-git/BomItemConsolidater/PRD.md

 1. **File Selection Area**
    - Multiple file upload capability
    - Visual feedback showing selected file names and count
+   - Input field for quantity multiplier next to each selected file (default: 1)
+   - Validation to ensure multipliers are positive integers only (no decimals)

 2. **Column Configuration Section**
    - Text inputs for each column name